tjgray94/CurrencyConverter/README.md

 # CurrencyConverter

+The CurrencyConverter is a simple application that allows users to convert currencies between two types: Japanese Yen and the US Dollar.
+Within this application, one may select between tabs to convert from a specific currency or there is a tab where one can view both converters (one under the other) and upon clicking "Convert" button, the result is displayed.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.

 ## Development server